History of California before 1900: Alta California missions

 In addition to the presidio (royal fort) and pueblo (town), the misión was one of the three major agencies employed by the Spanish crown in an attempt to consolidate its colonial territories.
 None of these missions were completely self-supporting, requiring continued (albeit modest) financial support.

 Starting with the onset of the Mexican War of Independence in 1810, this support largely disappeared, and the missions and their converts were left on their own.
 By 1827, the Mexican government passed the General Law of Expulsion, which exiled Spanish-born people, decimating the clergy in California.
 Some of the missions were then nationalized by the Mexican government and sold off.
-It was not until after statehood that the US Supreme Court restored some missions to the orders that owned them.
+It was not until after statehood that the U.S. Supreme Court restored some missions to the orders that owned them.

 In order to facilitate overland travel, the mission settlements were situated approximately 30 mi apart, so that they were separated by one day's long ride on horseback along the 600 mi El Camino Real, Spanish for "the Royal Road", though often referred to today as the "King's Highway", and also known as the "California Mission Trail".
 Tradition has it that the padres sprinkled mustard seeds along the trail in order to mark it with bright yellow flowers.
 Later El Camino Viejo, another more direct route from Los Angeles to Mission San José and San Francisco Bay, developed along the western edge of the San Joaquin Valley.
-Heavy freight movement over long distances was practical only via water, but soldiers, settlers and other travelers and merchandise on horses, mules, or carretas (ox carts), and herds of animals used these routes.
+Heavy freight movement over long distances was practical only via water, but soldiers, settlers and other travelers and merchandise on horses, mules, or ox carts, and herds of animals used these routes.

 Four presidios, strategically placed along the California coast and organized into separate military districts, served to protect the missions and other Spanish settlements in Upper California.

 A number of mission structures survive today or have been rebuilt, and many have congregations established since the beginning of the 20th century.
 The highway and missions became for many a romantic symbol of an idyllic and peaceful past.
 The Mission Revival style was an architectural movement that drew its inspiration from this idealized view of California's past.

 Ranchos

 The Spanish encouraged settlement with large land grants called ranchos, where cattle and sheep were raised.
-The California missions were secularized following Mexican independence, with the passing of the Mexican secularization act of 1833 and the division of the extensive former mission lands into more ranchos.
+Following Mexican independence, the missions were secularized via the passing of the Mexican Secularization Act of 1833 and the former mission lands were divided into more ranchos.
 Cow hides (at roughly $1 each) and fat (known as tallow, used to make candles as well as soaps) were the primary exports of California until the mid-19th century.
 This California hide trade involved large quantities of hides shipped nationally and internationally.

 The ranch workers were primarily Native Americans, many of them former residents of the missions who had learned to speak Spanish and ride horses.
 Some ranchos, such as Rancho El Escorpión and Rancho Little Temecula, were land grants directly to Native Americans.